tjtelan/tjtelan.github.io/content/blog/2018-01-21-building-a-unix-shell-in-rust-part-4.md

 +++
 title = "Building a Unix-shell in Rust - Part 4" date = 2018-01-21
-[taxonomies]
-tags = ["rust"]
-categories = ["how-to"]
-[extra]
-summary = "Exploring implementation of shell builtins"
+description = "Exploring implementation of shell builtins" [taxonomies] tags = ["rust"] categories = ["how-to"]
 +++
 This is the 4th post in a running series about writing a simple unix shell in the Rust language.
 I suggest you catch up on the previous posts before reading ahead!